 - Assess yourself – familiarize yourself with the LSAT by taking the exam without timing it.
 Then do a timed practice exam and score it.
 There are released exams on reserve in the Hunter library (see under the "Resources" tab).

-- Given the unusual nature of this test -- it is a test of skills rather than knowledge of substance -- it is typical to need 8 months to 1 year of study to reach maximum potential score on the test; some find that they don’t improve significantly on practice tests until after 120 hours of studying.
+- Given the unusual nature of this test -- it is a test of skills rather than knowledge of substance -- it is typical to need 6-8 months, or even a year of study to reach maximum potential score on the test; some find that they don’t improve significantly on practice tests until after 120 hours of studying.
 Do not be discouraged!
 Remember that just because an LSAT class lasts for 3 months does not mean that is all the practice you need to maximize your score.

 - Not enough time to study?
 This can be true if you work and are in school and/or have family obligations.
 Consider postponing until you complete school so you can achieve your best score!
 Many students do this and at the same time take jobs in fields that can affirm or support career plans.

 The key approach: Take practice exams (but only on actual LSAT questions)

 - Whatever the method of study you choose, (see study options on the next tab) you should take timed practice tests as much as possible.
 Over 40 actual LSAT exams are available for purchase on the LSAC website or are included as study materials provided by test preparation companies.
 Do timed practice tests and do them again.

 - Spend time going over the exams that you take and understand your errors.
 You will improve not by just doing the exams, but by reviewing your answers.
 This can be a tedious process, but it is the only way to determine what you are doing wrong, so that you can figure out how to avoid mistakes on the next test.